A bill requiring auto insurers to reimburse repair operations dictated by car manufacturers was defeated Thursday not by opponents but by the clock.

 The trade group also in 2019 saw a campaign of support from consumer group Texas Watch, and Tuggle praised Executive Director Ware Wendell.

-Texas Watch appears to have taken up the cause of quality auto body repairs following attorney Todd Tracy’s summer 2017 announcement — just two months after HB 3804 died — of Matthew and Marcia Seebachan’s lawsuit against John Eagle Collision.
+Texas Watch took up the cause of quality auto body repairs following attorney Todd Tracy’s summer 2017 announcement — just two months after HB 3804 died — of Matthew and Marcia Seebachan’s lawsuit against John Eagle Collision.

 The couple in October 2017 was awarded $31.5 million (later settled for an undisclosed amount) after a jury determined John Eagle Collision’s adhesive-bonding of a 2010 Honda Fit roof rather than performing the welding directed by Honda led to their ordeal in a horrifying crash.